sefasenlik/minitranslate/docs/HOW_TO_USE.md

-# MiniTranslate - Complete User Guide
+# AlienTranslate - Complete User Guide

 A lightweight utility for instant, hotkey-based text translation with multiple translation service options and context-aware translations.